mrmartineau/zander.wtf-2017/_posts/2015-09-07-UX-of-a-front-end-framework.md

 ## Documentation
 Lest we forget one of the most important parts of any open-source project — documentation and examples.
 Kickoff's documentation lives on it's website at [trykickoff.github.io](http://trykickoff.github.io/) but also within the code itself.
 Almost every `js`, `scss` & `html` file has been commented with usage guidelines or some form of help.
 Examples are also extremely useful to developers which is why we provide many demos of our CSS components.

-To see the v5.0.0 release notes, please visit [github.com/TryKickoff/kickoff/releases](https://github.com/TryKickoff/kickoff/releases)
+To see the v5.0.0 release notes, please visit the [Kickoff releases page](https://github.com/TryKickoff/kickoff/releases) on Github.

 If you maintain your own framework or work on a large project, have a think about the UX of your project — how easy is it for new developers to intuit where files go or where CSS is written?
 Some small changes can make a big difference.